launchdarkly/hello-rust/README.md

 We've built a simple console application that demonstrates how LaunchDarkly's SDK works.

-Below, you'll find the basic build procedure.
+Below, you'll find the build procedure.
 For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Rust SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/rust).

 ## Build instructions